chezmoidotsh/arcane/projects/nex·rpi/README.md

   ❗**Why is it mission-critical?** All Docker images used by other services are in this registry, and without it, no service can be deployed.

+- **Secrets vault based on ??**: Stores all secrets used by other services in a secure way.

+  **Why is it mission-critical?** It ensures that all secrets are stored securely and can be accessed by services that need them with the right ACLs.

 ### 📦 Others

 - **NUT server**: Monitors UPS status and battery level, ideal for Raspberry Pi due to its low power consumption.